saltyorg/docs/docs/community/support.md

 -   For officially supported Saltbox topics, create a thread in [#support-saltbox](https://discord.com/channels/853755447970758686/1020063740936335451).
 -   For topics not directly related to Saltbox, create a thread in [#support-non-saltbox](https://discord.com/channels/853755447970758686/1108457911530819654).

     Hardware and home networking considerations typically go here.
-Specific software issues are more likely to be resolved through their official support platforms and outside Saltbox.
+Specific software issues are more likely to be addressed through their official support channels and outside Saltbox.

 -   Please avoid posting support requests in other channels.